sieger/handbook/README.md

 **Mouse**
 - https://www.youtube.com/watch?t=540&v=gOQNRvJbpmk& try to get most pooling rate possible
+- Yes you can feel the difference between 1000hz and 8000hz.
+It is not beyong human eye capabilities.
+If you think it is, go and try.
+Same peope argued people cannot feel the difference between 120hz and 240hz, they even argued 60hz vs 120hz.
+There will always be these people.
 - Avoid wireless because of the interference.
 EMF, 4G, 5G, also wired has lower input latency.
 - Try to use 1600 dpi.
 The idea is to use highest dpi without smoothing, it will have better latency and smoother mouse movement.